Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 "19"

-I don't write songs for the eyes, I write them for the soul.
+I don't write songs for the eyes, I write them for the soul

 Photo: spiegel.de

-In 2007, the song “Hometown Glory” was officially released, which became the soundtrack to the popular TV series Skins and immediately hit the British charts.
-In the same year, Adele received the Brit Awards Critics "Choice Award and recorded the single "Chasing Pavements", which stayed on the second line of the British hit parade for 2 months.
+In 2007, the song “Hometown Glory” was officially released, which became the soundtrack to the popular TV series Skins and immediately entered the British chart.
+In the same year, Adele received the Brit Awards Critics' Choice Award and recorded the single “Chasing Pavements,” which stayed at number two on the British charts for 2 months.

 Photo: pinterest.com Photo: mujerhoy.com Photo: hq-pictures.com